Malcolm Quantrill: Career and scholarship

 Quantrill taught at the schools of architecture at the University of Jordan, the former University of Wales Institute of Science and Technology (UWIST), University College, London, and the University of Liverpool before becoming director of the Architectural Association in London from 1967 to 1969.
 From 1973 to 1980 he was Head of Environmental Design at the Polytechnic of North London.
 He was appointed Professor of Architecture at Texas A&M University in 1984.
 He was promoted to Distinguished Professor at the same university in 1986, and upon retirement in 2007 was named Distinguished Professor Emeritus.

 Quantrill's book on Alvar Aalto, Alvar Aalto: A Critical Study (1983), broke the mould of previous monographs that tended to be hagiographic eulogies of the master of modernist architecture.
 He set Aalto in his historical context, both in regard to world architecture history and that of Finnish architecture.
 It was therefore no surprise that this project led to further scholarship in to the history of Finnish architecture, the culmination being the wide history of Finnish modern architecture, Finnish Architecture and the Modernist Tradition (1995).

 Honours

 Quantrill held visiting professorships at the Vienna University of Technology, Austria, the University of Oulu, Finland, Monterrey Institute of Technology, Mexico, and Carleton University, Canada.
 In 1988, he was made a Knight of the Order of the Lion of Finland in recognition of his contributions to Finnish architecture.
 He was made a Distinguished Professor of the Association of Collegiate Schools of Architecture in 1990.
 In 2003, he received the Haecker Distinguished Leadership in Architectural Research Award from the Architectural Research Consortium of North America.
 He was invited to become a member of the Garrick Club, a gentleman's club in London in 1971.
+He died in Texas on 22nd September 2009 and his ashes were interred in Highgate Cemetery on 19th July 2010.